OpenNLPLab/FNAC_AVL/README.md

 ## Training and Evaluation

 For training FNAC on Flickr:
-set the dataset path and train set ('flickr_10k' or 'flickr_144k') accordingly and run:
+set the dataset path, train set ('flickr_10k' or 'flickr_144k'), and experiment name accordingly and run:
 ```
 bash train_flickr.sh
 ```
 For evaluation:
-set the dataset path and train set ('flickr_10k' or 'flickr_144k') accordingly and run:
+set the dataset path, test set, and experiment name accordingly and run:
 ```
 bash test_flickr.sh
 ```